pvazteixeira/multibeam-pod/README.md

 ## notes
 This software is constructed according to the Pods software policies and templates.
-The policies and templates can be found at [here](http://sourceforge.net/projects/pods)
+The policies and templates can be found [here](http://sourceforge.net/projects/pods)

 Name:         multibeam-pod